jiy016/Recipe-Rating-Analysis-Prediction/README.md

-# Recipe Rating Analysis and Prediction
+# Recipe Ratings: Analysis and Prediction

-# Overview
-We love food and cooking.
-However, as college students, we are both very busy and are tired of making a recipe we found online and not enjoying the meal.
-With this in mind, we want to know if there are certain types of recipes and components of their reviews that could lead us in the direction of picking a good recipe.

 Authors: Lora Bednarek & Jiaxin Yang

 ### Introduction

 We love food and cooking.
 However, as college students, we are both very busy and are tired of making a recipe we found online and not enjoying the meal.
-With this in mind, we want to know if there are certain types of recipes and qualities of reviews that could lead us in the direction of picking a good recipe.
+With this in mind, we want to know if there are certain types of recipes and components of their reviews that could lead us in the direction of picking a good recipe.
 We used two datasets obtained from [food.com](https://www.food.com) to explore this.

 We downloaded the csv files from the [link](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view) provided on the course website.

-Our dataset includes information about recipes and their corresponding ratings, split into two main csv files: one containing recipe information (*RAW_recipes.csv*), and another file containing user interactions like ratings and reviews (*RAW_interactions.csv*).
+Our dataset includes information about recipes and their corresponding ratings, split into two main csv files: one containing recipe information (**RAW_recipes.csv**), and another file containing user interactions like ratings and reviews (**RAW_interactions.csv**).

-- *RAW_recipes.csv* contains recipes.
+- **RAW_recipes.csv** contains recipes.
-- *RAW_interactions.csv* contains reviews and ratings submitted for the recipes in *RAW_recipes.csv*.
+- **RAW_interactions.csv** contains reviews and ratings submitted for the recipes in *RAW_recipes.csv*.

 For **RAW_recipes** dataframe, it has 83782 rows × 12 columns.
 Each row has the following columns:

 **Column**|**Description**
 ---|---
-*'name'*|Recipe name
+`name`|Recipe name
-*'id'*|Recipe ID
+`id`|Recipe ID
-*'minutes'*|Minutes to prepare recipe *'contributor_id'*|User ID who submitted this recipe *'submitted'*|Date recipe was submitted *'tags'*|Food.com tags for recipe *'nutrition'*|Nutrition information in the form [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for “percentage of daily value”
+`minutes`|Minutes to prepare recipe `contributor_id`|User ID who submitted this recipe `submitted`|Date recipe was submitted
+`tags`|Food.com tags for recipe
+`nutrition`|Nutrition information in the form [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)]; PDV stands for “percentage of daily value”
-*'n_steps'*|Number of steps in recipe
+`n_steps`|Number of steps in recipe
-*'steps'*|Text for recipe steps, in order *'description'*|User-provided description
+`steps`|Text for recipe steps, in order `description`|User-provided description

 For **RAW_interactions** dataframe, it has 731927 rows × 5 columns.
 This is having much more rows because there could be multiple ratings and reviews for a single recipe.